 Damaged or Decaying Roots

 If your tree's roots are damaged or decaying, you need to have your oak tree removed immediately.
 Oak trees can get oak root rot due to two diseases: fungi and water mold.
-A combination of these two diseases contributes to oak root rot.
+Either or a combination of these two diseases contributes to oak root rot.
 You need to immediately have your oak tree removed because an oak tree's roots are the tree's foundation.

 When the roots become decayed or damaged, the tree has lost all structural support, and it will eventually fall over on its own.
-Another sign of root damage is if you see small branches sprouting at the base of your oak tree's trunk.
-The growth of small branches is called epicormic shoots.
-If you notice small branches growing at the base of the oak tree's trunk, this is a sign that your tree is under stress.
+Another sign of root damage is if you see small shoots, called epicormic shoots, sprouting at the base of your oak tree's trunk.
+If you notice these shoots growing at the base of the oak tree's trunk, this is a sign that your tree is under stress.

 As soon as you see epicormic shoots, call a certified arborist to assess the health of your tree.
 The arborist will determine if your oak tree is dying and if it needs to be removed.